 To read from a regular text file, follow this basic paradigm:

-To open a file for reading, call the built-in Python function open.
-It takes two parameters, both strings.
-The first parameter gives the name of the file.
-The second parameter should be the string "r", which indicates that you’re reading from the file.
+, which indicates that you’re reading from the file.
 The function returns a reference to an object representing the file.
 (I don’t know what kind of object it is, nor do I care.
 Lovin’ that abstraction!
 I’ll call it a “file object,” even though I don’t know what kind of object it really is.)
 For example, to open the file moby_dick.txt for reading:

 file_name = "moby_dick.txt"